Bing Crosby: Role in early tape recording

 Crosby invested $50,000 to Ampex to help expand production of their tape recorders.
 By 1948, the second season of Philco shows was being recorded using the Ampex Model 200A together with 3M's Scotch 111 magnetic tape.
 According to Mullin, this setup led to the development of an innovative broadcasting method first introduced on Crosby's program.
 During an episode featuring comedian Bob Burns, the performer improvised a series of unscripted rural jokes that, while tame by modern standards, were considered too risqué for radio at the time.
-The audience responded with prolonged laughter, which couldn’t be included in the broadcast due to the censored material.
+The audience responded with prolonged laughter, which could not be included in the broadcast due to the censored material.
 However, writer Bill Morrow asked the team to preserve the laughter recordings.
 A few weeks later, when another episode lacked strong humor, Morrow requested that the saved laughter be added in.
 This moment marked the accidental creation of what would later become known as the laugh track.

 Crosby played a key role in launching the use of tape recorders in the United States.
-In his 1950 film Mr. Music, he is shown performing into an Ampex recorder, which provided a level of sound quality unmatched by earlier methods.
-His friend Bob Hope soon followed his lead, becoming another early adopter of tape recording technology.
+In his 1950 film, Mr. Music, he is shown performing into an Ampex recorder, which provided a level of sound quality unmatched by earlier methods.
+His friend, Bob Hope, soon followed his lead, becoming another early adopter of tape recording technology.
 Crosby gave one of the first Ampex Model 300 recorders to his friend, guitarist Les Paul, which led to Paul's invention of multitrack recording.
-His organization, the Crosby Research Foundation, held tape recording patents and developed equipment and recording techniques such as the laugh track that are still in use.
+His organization, the Crosby Research Foundation, held tape recording patents and developed equipment and recording techniques, such as the laugh track, that are still in use.

+In 1956, Crosby sold his tape recorder operation to 3M, which launched the Mincom recorder division in Camarillo with Jack Mullin as chief engineer.

 With Frank Sinatra, Crosby was one of the principal backers for the United Western Recorders studio complex in Los Angeles.

 Videotape development

 Mullin remained with Crosby to pursue the development of a videotape recorder (VTR).
 Since early television was primarily broadcast live, Crosby sought to introduce the same recording flexibility he had pioneered in radio.
 His first television venture, The Fireside Theater (1950), sponsored by Procter & Gamble, was produced before videotape technology was ready.
-As a result, the 26-minute episodes were filmed at Hal Roach Studios and distributed to individual stations as syndicated "telefilms."
+As a result, the 26-minute episodes were filmed at Hal Roach Studios and distributed to individual stations as syndicated "telefilms".

 Crosby kept providing financial support for the ongoing development of videotape technology.
 Bing Crosby Enterprises gave the world's first demonstration of videotape recording in Los Angeles on November 11, 1951.
 Developed by John T. Mullin and Wayne R. Johnson since 1950, the device aired what were described as "blurred and indistinct" images, using a modified Ampex 200 tape recorder and standard quarter-inch (6.3 mm) audio tape moving at 360 in per second.